felixlopz/hubrise-test-task/content/docs/en/payment.md

 For example, if you open your HubRise Account on March 17, your Billing Cycle goes from that day to April 16.
 The next billing date is April 17, and you will always be billed on the 17th of every following month.

-If you have set up a Location level payment for a specific Location, the Location billing cycle will match the Account billing cycle.
+If you have set up a Location level payment for a specific Location, the Location Billing Cycle will match the Account Billing Cycle.
 If the current billing date for the Location is different from that of the Account, the following situations can happen:

 - If the Location next billing date is before the Account next billing date, you immediately receive a prorated charge to align the Location next billing date to the Account's.